Lamborghini Espada: Specifications

 The 3929 cc Lamborghini V12 engine was virtually unchanged from the engine used in the 400 GT 2+2.
 This engine, based on Giotto Bizzarrini's original design for Lamborghini, had an aluminum alloy crankcase with cast-iron cylinder liners, aluminum pistons, 24 valves (two per cylinder) and two chain-driven overhead camshafts per bank.
 Cylinder bore was 82 mm and stroke was 62 mm.
 Compression ratio on series I engines was 9.5:1, which increased to 10.7:1 in the series II/II engines.
 Six Weber 40DCOE side-draft carburetors were equipped, along with a single distributor for ignition.
 Wet sump lubrication was used, with an oil capacity of 14 L. The weight of the engine alone was 232 kg, or 293 kg including the transmission.
-Power output of series I cars was stated as 325 hp at 7,200 rpm, while Series II/III cars produced a stated 350 hp at 7,500 rpm.
+Power output of series I cars was stated as 325 PS at 7,200 rpm, while Series II/III cars produced a stated 350 PS at 7,500 rpm.

 The Espada's transmission was mounted longitudinally, inline with the engine.
 Most Espadas were equipped with a Lamborghini-designed 5-speed manual transmission with hydraulically operated clutch.
 The internal components of this transmission were identical to those used in the Miura and Islero, with the transmission casing also shared with the Islero but differing from the Miura, due to that model's transverse mid-engine layout.

 From 1974, the Series III Espada could be ordered with a Chrysler Torqueflite 3 speed automatic transmission.
 This was an unpopular option, as acceleration and top speed were reduced.
 55 Espadas were built with this transmission.